kalanda/homeassistant-aemet-sensor/README.md

 You need to get your `api_key` and find the nearest `station_id` at https://opendata.aemet.es/ in order to finish the configuration.

+**IMPORTANT NOTE: You have to get the `station_id` from "Observación convencional" => "Datos de observación" stations.
+It isn't the same that in "Climatologías diarias".**

 Install is available using [HACS](https://github.com/custom-components/hacs) or you can install manually.

 ## Manual Installation